Easy DIY Snowy Scene Abstract Paintings: Create Your Own Beautiful Holiday Art

 Easy, DIY snowy abstract paintings

-I love how the blue and white shades blend together to create a winter like, snowy scene.
-The set looks so beautiful next to the Christmas tree we have in our bedroom!
+I love how the blue and cream shades blend together to create a winter like, snowy scene.
+This DIY snow painting set looks so beautiful next to the Christmas tree we have in our bedroom!Β

 Easy DIY snowy winter abstract paintings